There are 2 items on this page: 1. Movie Star

 First of all, it was in Neapolitan dialect!
 That was a must, since the dog, itself (really and truly named Ettore [Hector] both on and off camera) was a Neapolitan mastiff (photo insert, above).
 This droopy, drooling, dewlapped, red-eyed, overly-wrinkled, lumbering version of man's best friend is related to the giant war dog, the Molossus, bred by Alexander the Great to fight tigers and elephants.
 The books say that the Neo (as it is fondly known to owners) looks "wistful" when relaxed but has a "penetrating gaze" when it is about to rip your guts out for looking the wrong way at its master.
 They were apparently bred to be as ugly as possible on the theory that a thief on the verge of breaking into your home would think twice about it upon seeing a beast that looks like this.
 The Neapolitan mastiff was on the verge of extinction, but since World War II has been making a comeback due to diligent breeding.

-Naples, Hector was always in the company of a beautiful
+set in Naples, Hector was always in the company of a

-young woman, where he dispensed a world-weary running
+beautiful young woman, where he dispensed a world-weary

-voice-over (in Neapolitan, of course) on the futile
+running voice-over (in Neapolitan, of course) on the

-efforts of young men to hit on said babe, his mistress.
+futile efforts of young men to hit on said babe, his

-These problems, he advises, can be resolved only by buying
+mistress.
+These problems, he advises, can be resolved only

-the new Italian Telecom cell-phone that gives you two
+by buying the new Italian Telecom cell-phone that gives

-numbers, call-waiting, color TV, broad-band access to the
+you two numbers, call-waiting, color TV, broad-band access

 one of them, he even had Sophia Loren as a co-star.
 The